Head of Department: Mr C Magness

 What our students say about the course and teaching of Psychology at Collingwood College:

-"I've really enjoyed the range of content in the AS course, and the fact it offers a solid basis for further psychology studies as well as for outside reading."
+"I've really enjoyed the range of content in the A Level course, and the fact it offers a solid basis for further psychology studies as well as for outside reading."
 Jenny Benson